Every pet has its peculiarity, from the perching of birds and the purring of cats to tail-waggling in dogs.

 Ingestion Of Foreign Objects

-Another cause of bloating in your cute little aquatic critter is as a result of ingesting foreign objects.
+Another cause of bloating in your cute little aquatic critter is the result of ingesting foreign objects.

 These amphibians are pretty much blind, and they can eat anything and everything that comes their way.